aprunty41/MyKit/README.md

 php artisan db:seed
 ```
 <br>
+php artisan serve

+ Your app will then be available in your local browser at http://127.0.0.1:8000

 🎉 And that's it!
 You will now be able to visit your URL and see your Wave application up and running.